Routes and server

 response headers, streaming, native Response values, or multi-status

-handling implement a full handler ({ contract, handle }). server/routes.ts
+handling implement a full handler ({ contract, handle }).
+The curried

-passes the central routes list to the adapter.
-This gives route inspection,
+server/index.ts passes the central routes list to the adapter.
+This gives

-OpenAPI, typed clients, lint, and doctor one shared route registry.
+route inspection, OpenAPI, typed clients, lint, and doctor one shared route

 // features/todos/routes.ts